 The analysis starts with “Create New Task”:

-First, enter the name of the task.
+1. Enter the name of the future task.

 The supported search engines are Yandex and Google in Russian and English.
 The Google SERP will not appear immediately; you need to wait until it is loaded.